-Indonesia earthquake: Toll rises to 162, over 13,000 taken to evacuation centres
+Indonesia earthquake: Toll rises to 268, over 13,000 taken to evacuation centres

-The governor of the West Java province said that the number of deaths and injuries may rise, as many persons remained trapped at various places.
+The country’s National Disaster Mitigation Agency has said that 151 persons are still missing while 1,083 are injured.

-The toll in the 5.6-magnitude earthquake in Indonesia has risen to 162, the Associated Press reported on Tuesday, citing governor of the West Java province Ridwan Kamil.
+The toll in the 5.6-magnitude earthquake in Indonesia has risen to 268, the Associated Press reported on Tuesday, citing the National Disaster Mitigation Agency of the country.

-Rescuers are still searching for the bodies.
+Rescuers are still searching for the bodies as at least 151 persons are still missing.

 The epicentre of the earthquake was the Cianjur region in the country’s West Java province and the tremors took place at a shallow depth of 10 kilometres, according to data from the United States Geological Survey.

+Nearly 1,083 people were injured in the earthquake, said the head of National Disaster Mitigation Agency Suharyanto, reported AP.

-Kamil said that authorities believe that the number of deaths and injuries may rise, as many persons remained trapped at various places, AFP reported.
+The Governor of the West Java province Ridwan Kamil had said that authorities believe the number of deaths and injuries may rise, as many persons remained trapped at various places, AFP reported.
 “You can see it yourself, some got their heads, feet are sewn outdoors,” he said.
 “Some got stressed and started crying.”

 The governor said that over 13,000 persons whose homes suffered heavy damage were taken to evacuation centres.